The template works with both the Microsoft Store edition and the desktop edition of the app. Make sure you have installed one of them.

 - Specify how you want Excel to respond when invalid data is entered.

-Tip: The width of the drop-down list is determined by the width of the cell that has the data validation.
-You may need to adjust the width of that cell to prevent truncating the width of valid entries that are wider than the width of the drop-down list.
+Tip: The width of the drop-down list is determined by the width of the cell.
+You may need to adjust the width of that cell to prevent truncating the drop-down items.

 Format and Specification